miningseven/Stormgain_Bot/README.md

 ### Linux

-* Set up a Linux environment with a desktop session or at least a headless desktop.
-Instructions for the Raspberry Pi [here](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html).
-(Headless will not work due to CAPTCHA.)
+* Set up a Linux environment
 * Clone this repository

 ```